-Ultimately this piece will be opinionated.
-What I found surprised me in places.
+I've tried to steelman the other side and follow the evidence where it leads.
+What I found surprised me, made me feel uncomfortable, offered some hope, and made me think more deeply about music.
+Ultimately, this piece will be opinionated.
 I hope it gives you a useful framework for thinking through these questions yourself, because they're only going to get more pressing.

 Where is the technology at right now?

-Let's start with a quick quiz.
+Let's orient ourselves with a quick quiz:

 What share of listeners cannot tell when a song is AI-generated?